JBurrellIRL/ProjectFive/TESTING.md

 | Password Reset   | 96          | 98            | 100            | 100 |
 | Change Password  | 96          | 98            | 100            | 100 |

+## Browser testing

+The site was continually tested in Google Chrome, Brave and Mozilla Firefox during development, to ensure functionality across browsers.
+No issues were detected.

 ## Manual Testing

 ### Site Navigation